#SameHere L.I.F.E. Saver Families

  Suicide and shame are currently inextricably linked.
 The common terminology, such as “committed” or “took their life” implies someone did something wrong that is shameful.
 However, this is wrong and must change.
 Just like any other death, something happened to someone.
 If someone’s brain breaks down from brain cancer or dementia, we don’t shame them.
 Same should be the case here.
 We look forward to continuing to change the narrative with you all and hope you will check-out the first-person LIFE Saver suicide prevention tool below.

+In school we all learn “Stop, Drop, and Roll” for fire safety – to be preventative at a young age.
 Despite the fact that many more of us have suicidal thoughts than will ever catch on fire, we traditionally have never had a formal safety plan taught in schools as to what steps we should follow if suicidal thoughts arise.
 Now, with this “L.I.F.E.
-Saver” tool, every school, community group (and even office) in the world can implement a simple safety plan for their students, members (or employees).
+Saver” tool, every school, community group in the world can implement a simple safety plan for their students, members.

 This is a tool, accompanied by a free video, from a diverse and impressive set of advocates.
 We are serious about being preventative about suicide and suicidal thoughts.
 If you are as well, please make use of this video and order the number of posters your school/district, group (or office) needs.
 You can also inquire about L.I.F.E.
 Saver cards for wallets and purses.
 If you have questions and want to hear more about this L.I.F.E.
 Saver tool, the presentation that accompanies it, or any other #SameHere Schools Program, email us at: schools@samehereglobal.org